‘Hypnotica’ (Part Three) by Chris Mahon

 And every now and then, we choose dreamwrights that we wish to keep.

-It was a cold, wet afternoon in the circular streets of Ibiza, where rain runs off rooftops and soaks into people’s skin.
+It was a cold, wet afternoon in the circular streets of Senkaku, where rain runs off rooftops and soaks into people’s skin.
 NO-FOOT stumbled down the street with GRIN, their clothes still soaked in sweat.
 They were huddled under one umbrella, and NO-FOOT held onto GRIN’s shoulder to keep his metal prong-legs from slipping on the wet paving stones.
 Both their eyes were hidden behind dark glasses to keep the daylight from disturbing their migraines, and their mouths and noses were covered by blue bandanas.
 Every now and then they lifted the bottom folds and spat out the blood pooling in their mouths.
 Behind their lips, their teeth were black and their gums were oozing blood—the fruit of sezumi addiction.

 GRIN had a narrow, sallow face, a curly red beard and ginger hair pulled back in a ponytail.
 NO-FOOT could hear his last wages jingling around in his pocket, and he prayed that they wouldn’t be robbed.
-They made their way down a long, narrow street that sloped down into the Kaozaru, Ibiza’s body district.
+They made their way down a long, narrow street that sloped down into the Kaozaru, Senkaku’s body district.

 Three years earlier, NO-FOOT had been dragged down this same street by two fellow dreamwrights after breaking both his legs leaping buildings in the Yoshira.
 They’d pulled him to the door of Jin the physiomancer and shouted that he couldn’t walk anymore.
 NO-FOOT had just lain there, screaming from the pain of thousands of needles undulating across his skin.
 Underneath his flesh, his legs were intact—there was nothing wrong with the bones or muscles, but he could still feel the fractures.
 By the end of the night, he was carrying the bloody stumps of his feet in a burlap bag and trying to stumble home alone on curling metal legs.
 Psychosomatic, they called it.
 Phantom limb pain.
 That night, he dreamed he could walk, but his feet were gone.